DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 ### Keeping our privacy notice up to date

-We’ll update this privacy notice when required.
+We will update this privacy notice when required.
 You should regularly review the notice.

 This version was last updated on 11 April 2023.